 Now I must ask myself, “Could I have done more?”
 I’m the diabetes guy of the family.
 How could this have happened under my very nose?
 I look back over 14 years to try and understand the progression of her diabetes.
 I also (selfishly) want to find some assurance that this won’t happen to me too.

-Nadia had encouraged Carol to test.
+My wife had encouraged her mother to test.
 She got her the newest meters and paid to have her attend a diabetes teaching center.
 She purchased every diabetes convenience, and sent her to the best doctors.

 Is Mom Testing?

-Nadia would ask her, “Mom, are you testing your blood sugar?”
+My wife asked, “Mom, are you testing your blood sugar?”
 “Yes,” she would reply.
-Then Nadia downloaded the meter to a data manager and found that her mom had not tested in weeks.
+Then my wife would downloaded her mother’s blood glucose meter and found that her mom had not tested in weeks.
 She had also skipped taking her insulin whenever she overindulged in sweets or was “bad,” as she would say.

-Carol told Nadia later that she thought her diabetes would not affect her any worse than it did her own mother, who also ignored her diabetes.
+Carol told my wife later that she thought her diabetes would not affect her any worse than it did her own mother, who also ignored her diabetes.
 Her mom lived to be 77 without any disabling complications.
-Carol is 65.
+Carol passed away at 65 from diabetes complications.
 She never imagined that diabetes would ever disable her.
 It stopped her from working, reading, going places, driving and being outside.

 Hard To Read